 - And then in the sequel:

-- In Springtime with Roo, Tigger observes Rabbit's change of heart and asks "What the dickens (*looks to camera* and I mean Dickens) is going on here?".
+- In the Winnie-the-Pooh special Springtime with Roo, Tigger observes Rabbit's change of heart and asks "What the dickens — (Aside Glance) and I mean Dickens — is going on here?"

 - In Superman vs. the Elite, there's a scene where Supes is apparently blown up with the force of (according to Coldcast) fifteen supernovas, leaving nothing behind but a piece of his cape.
 This leads Manchester to state "How is that no matter how badly you massacre one of these thong-and-blanket types, some shred of their unmentionables still survives the blast?"